tk-droid/Food-Ordering-App/README.md

 Add [CROSS-DOMAIN CORS](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai?pli=1) to see website without CORS Issue.

  You can view the live website here : https://foodorderappbytaif.netlify.app/

-## Scripts that can be used.
+## To Run this Website Locally
+1. Clone this repository
-npm start
+2. npm run start
-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+Open http://localhost:3000 or http://localhost:1234 to view it in your browser.

-npm test
-Launches the test runner in the interactive watch mode.

-npm run build
-Builds the app for production to the build folder.

 ## Screenshots

   ### Main Page